 5. Opportunity is lost.
 When your Kronos investment is not optimized, your company’s opportunity to compete at its highest capacity is lost.
 A project’s proposed outcomes are never realized.
 Efficiencies are not gained, revenues don’t increase, expenses are not reduced, compliance is not met, and your market share is not captured.
 All of these outcomes depend one thing: Strong user adoption.

-If your organization needs a strong Change Enablement strategy to support your next Kronos implementation or upgrade, contact our team of Improv Change Enablement specialists today.
+If your organization needs a strong Change Management strategy to support your next Kronos implementation or upgrade, contact our team of Improv Change Management specialists today.

-Download our Change Enablement Jump-Start to get your team rolling toward higher user adoption rates right away.
+Download our Change Management Jump-Start to get your team rolling toward higher user adoption rates right away.